 Manchester Airport Group

-A field based research programme designed to look for ways to improve the inbound passenger experience from arrival at the immigration hall to moving on to baggage reclaim
+This airport passenger experience case study describes a field based research programme designed to look for ways to improve the inbound passenger experience from arrival at the immigration hall to moving on to baggage reclaim

 Airports were once an exciting window to the world.
 But with passengers waiting for up to three hours for passport checks at major international airports, for some the romance is over.